 - Inadequate – We have causes for concern and have made recommendations to the FRS to address them.

 Good is based on policy, practice or performance that meets pre-defined grading criteria that are informed by any relevant national operational guidance or standards.

 If the policy, practice or performance exceeds what is expected for good, then consideration will be given to a graded judgment of outstanding.

 If there are shortcomings in the policy, practice or performance of the FRS, then consideration will be given to a graded judgment of requires improvement.

-If there are serious critical failings of policy, practice or performance of the FRS, then consideration will be given to a graded judgment of inadequate.
+If there are serious, critical or systemic failings of policy, practice or performance of the FRS, then consideration will be given to a graded judgment of inadequate.